Last Updated on December 1, 2023

 With remarkable landscapes and interesting attractions, you can’t miss, Slovenia can give you those pampering moments you need and deserve.
 And if you want to wake up in the morning seeing rolling hills, fields of green and old towns, the South-East of the country is your perfect destination.
 There, you have the beautiful Krka Valley, where you can find the peace and quiet you dream about.

-Located in the beautiful Alsace region of France, Colmar is the best place for wine lovers who need a relaxing holiday.
+Located in the beautiful Alsace region of France, Colmar is the best place for wine lovers who also need a relaxing holiday.

 The town is situated along the foothills of the Vosges Mountains, and it is one of the many picturesque towns of the area.
 Its main attraction is the Old Town Centre, but Colmar is surrounded by hillside vineyards, giving you not only the chance to explore its beautiful cobblestone streets and admire the canal views, as well as the 14th-century colourful houses but also the opportunity to wander around the breathtaking vineyards and praise the imposing mountains of the region.